AlvesMH/RAG_agent/readme.md

 ## License

 This project is distributed under the MIT License.
-See [LICENSE](LICENSE) for more details.

-Built with ❤️ in Singapore
+See [LICENSE](LICENSE) for more details | Built with ❤️ in Singapore

 ![Simple_RAG_Agent](img/Screenshot.jpg)